RyanbowZ/Google-Summer-of-Code/README.md

 ## 💬 Connect With Me

-I am a self-motivated student pursuing Master’s degree of Computer Science at Texas A&M University in USA, with consolidated knowledge in both computer and finance fundamentals, and abundant hands-on experience in Full-Stack DevOps, Cloud, Data Analytics, Machine Learning (AIGC), Game Development, Vision, Graphics, and Finance.
+I am a self-motivated student pursuing Master’s degree of Computer Science at Texas A&M University in USA, interested in Full-Stack DevOps, Cloud, Data Analytics, Machine Learning (AIGC), Game Development, Vision, Graphics, and Finance.

-I am interested in Full Stack development and have been an open-source contributor at Rocket.Chat since March 2024.
+I have been an open-source contributor at Rocket.Chat since March 2024.

 Want to discuss about GSoC / Rocket.Chat / Open-source ?
 Let's connect!